JangKeon/JangKeon/README.md

 #  🙌 Welcome 🙌

-I'm trying to be a 'Real' Back-End developer.
+I'm trying to be a Full-Stack developer.

 # 💻 Techology Stack